uc-cdis/fence/docs/user.yaml_guide.md

 ## Introduction

 The `user.yaml` file is one way to get authorization information into Gen3.
 It is ingested via [Fence's `usersync` script](usersync.md).
-The format of this file is tightly coupled with the notions of resource, role and policy as defined by Gen3's access control engine, [Arborist](https://github.com/uc-cdis/arborist#arborist).
+The format of this file is tightly coupled with the notions of resource, role and policy as defined by Gen3's policy engine, [Arborist](https://github.com/uc-cdis/arborist#arborist).
 For Gen3 Data Commons that do not use Arborist, refer to the [Deprecated format](#deprecated-format) section.

 The `user.yaml` file is usually hosted in S3 and configured via the `global.useryaml_s3path` setting of the Gen3 Data Commons manifest:
 ```